jonathantemplin/LinnMemorialLecture2017/index.md

 ## Section Summary

->- None of the commonly-used current large-scale assessment practices allow multiple traits to be measured by an item
+>- None of the commonly-used current large-scale assessment practices allows multiple traits to be measured by an item
->- In each method mentioned, each item only measures one trait
 >- Items built for Next Generation Science Standards assessment inherently will measure more than one trait
 >  - One core concept
 >  - One or more cross-cutting ideas